fatimaAhmad635/AI-flashcards/README.md

 ## Overview

-Using cutting-edge AI features, Flashcard AI SaaS is a web service that assists users in creating, managing, and reviewing flashcards.
+Using cutting-edge AI features, Ai flashcards is a web service that assists users in creating, managing, and reviewing flashcards.
 The program uses artificial intelligence (AI) to create, alter, and evaluate flashcards, improving the effectiveness and efficiency of studying.

 ## Features
 - **AI-Powered Flashcards**: These flashcards are created automatically by combining AI recommendations with human input.